DETERMINE THE FIRST APPEARANCE OF AN ANIMAL IN PUBLISHED LITERATURE

 Comprehensive Coverage: Covers over 5,000 serials, plus many other sources of information including books, reports, and meetings.
 Every item included in Zoological Record has met the high standards of an objective evaluation process that eliminates excess and delivers data that is accurate, meaningful and timely.

-Integrated access to other Web of Science™ data and tools: Accessing Zoological Record on Web of Science means you can simultaneously search all other ISI Web of Knowledge resources your institution subscribes to, and take advantage of powerful tools such as cited reference searching.
+Integrated access to other Web of Science™ data and tools: Accessing Zoological Record on Web of Science means you can simultaneously search all other Web of Science resources your institution subscribes to, and take advantage of powerful tools such as cited reference searching.
 One common vocabulary within this platform enables your search terms to be matched to all relevant terms that may be categorized differently in other databases, delivering more complete and relevant results.